-This course serves as a rigorious examination of microorganisms including their growth patterns, morphology, and pathogenicity.
-This course includes a laboratory component covering areas such as structure, nutrition, biochemistry, genetics, and growth of microorganisms.
+This course serves as an examination of microorganisms including their growth patterns, morphology, and pathogenicity.
+The laboratory component examines areas such as structure, nutrition, biochemistry, genetics, and growth of microorganisms.
 Prerequisite(s): Exit or exemption from Learning Support Reading, English, and Mathematics.
-Co-requisite: BIOL 3011
+Co-requisite: BLAB 3011.